 The Holiday season is approaching – Thanksgiving, Christmas, Hanukkah, New Years.
-These are times that can be especially challenging for children and teens with hard histories.
+These times can be especially challenging for children and teens with hard histories.
 Join us today as Staci shares 3 tips to help us navigate the holidays.

 Getting Ready for the Holidays